-- The outcomes agreed for the next term - The support and interventions to be put in place - The expected impact on progress, development or behaviour - A clear date for review - The plan will be recorded on the pupil's Individual Learning Map. - A copy will be given to the parents.
+- The outcomes agreed for the next term - The support and interventions to be put in place - The expected impact on progress, development or behaviour - An indication about when it will be for reviewed - The plan will be recorded on the pupil's Individual Learning Map. - A copy will be given to the parents.